TuanHung1149/CTFWriteup/KashiCTF.md

 ![image](https://hackmd.io/_uploads/rk6g8-o5Jl.png)
 **Flag :  KashiCTF{DF1R_g03555_Brrrr}**
 ### Corruption
-The file given is a corrupted file so i use HxD to read it Use search tool you can find the real flag is the second one
+The file given is a corrupted file so I used HxD to read it Use the search tool, and you can find the real flag is the second one
 ![image](https://hackmd.io/_uploads/SJVf8Wj5yx.png)
 **Flag: KashiCTF{FSCK_mE_B1T_by_b1t_Byt3_by_byT3}**
 ### Restaurant
 There's some hint in the challenge that's "Maybe in the end they may give me something real.
-(Wrap the text in KashiCTF{})" So i opened the image and found there's something in the end
+(Wrap the text in KashiCTF{})" So I opened the image and found there was something in the end
 ![image](https://hackmd.io/_uploads/S10GLWs9Jl.png)
-When i search on the internet for the image that's a bacon tomato pasta(really???), which related to Bacon cipher with sussy ABABABAB in the footer
+When i searched on the internet for the image that's a bacon tomato pasta(really???), which related to Bacon cipher with sussy ABABABAB in the footer
-After decrypting the text and we got this
+After decrypting the text we got this
 ![image](https://hackmd.io/_uploads/r1nQLWscJx.png)
 **Flag: KashiCTF{THEYWEREREALLLLYCOOKING}**
 ### Look at Me
-This problem use SilentEye tool to solve.
+This problem uses the SilentEye tool to solve.
 ![image](https://hackmd.io/_uploads/Sk3E8Wscyx.png)
 **Flag: KashiCTF{K33p_1t_re4l}**
 ### Do Not Redeem #1